Christian Angermayer: Controversies

+In 2012, German business magazine Wirtschaftswoche analyzed Angermayer's conglomerate of then more than 40 companies, with 5bn euros under management, and the collapse of the CFC investment company that Angermayer's Silvia Quandt & Cie. took public.
+(Silvia Quandt & Cie. is acting like a bank without having a banking license, Wirtschaftswoche noted.
+Angermayer co-founded it in 2006, together with Silvia Quandt, her son Golo, and Joachim Paech.
+Angermayer used the Quandt family name to promote his subsidiary companies, and analysts from Angermayer's Silvia Quandt Research publish recommendations to buy stocks of Angermayer's subsidiaries.)

 Angermayer has drawn media attention for some of his business associations and projects.
 Reports have discussed his links to political and business figures such as Peter Thiel, Donald Trump Jr. and involvement in ventures like the Enhanced Games, a planned alternative to the Olympics that permits performance-enhancing substances.
 Thiel and Trump Jr., who are his friends, both invest in Enhanced Games, of which Angermayer is a co-founder.
 Angermayer's relationship with Donald Trump also started before his first presidency, when the former brokered the German rights for Trump's books in 2015.

 Angermayer is also a close associate of German politicians Peter Altmaier, Jens Spahn and former Austrian chancellor Sebastian Kurz.
 In 2023, the Stern made inquiries to the government about Angermayer, his involvement with the space laser company Mynaric (which has business dealings with China, and which Thiel also invests in) and his contacts (and possible lobbying activities) with German politicians like Altmaier and Jörg Kukies.
 The latter had participated in events organized by Angermayer such as "Angermayer Policy & Innovation Forum", co-hosted by Sebastian Kurz in 2022.

 In 2023, a Business Insider report described an FBI inquiry into Peter Thiel and his relationships with people known to represent Kremlin's interests.
 The report also revealed aspects of Angermayer's network.
 Thiel told the FBI that Angermayer introduced him to the Russian diplomat Daniil Bisslinger at Angermayer's birthday party in 2017.
 Bisslinger later tried to invite Thiel to meet Putin directly (twice, in 2018 and 2022).
 Thiel thought that the 2022 invitation was Putin's attempt to deceive him that the Ukraine invasion would not happen.
 Angermayer confirmed that they were present at his birthday party although he did not remember that he introduced Bisslinger to Thiel and he denied any knowledge of their conversation.
 A fourth source confirmed with Business Insider and Die Welt that Angermayer introduced Bisslinger to Thiel, and that Bisslinger tried to contact Thiel in 2018 and 2022.